NashTech-Labs/public-acr-with-agentpool-and-task/README.md

 - clone the repository
 - cd public-acr-with-agentpool-and-task
+- make sure azure cli is installed and logged in (if not already then install and log in first)
 - create a terraform.tfvars file with the inputs for the variables
 - run the following commands
   - terraform init